mmazco/llm-powered-polling-app-prototype/README.md

 - **📱 Mobile-First Design**: Fully responsive design that works on all devices
 - **🔍 Clustering Analysis**: Advanced opinion alignment analysis and visualization
 - **🔄 Real-time Results**: See voting patterns and opinion clusters as they develop
+- **📈 User Activity Tracking**: Comprehensive analytics to monitor engagement and usage patterns
+- **🔗 Poll Sharing**: Create shareable links for polls with unique URLs and social sharing capabilities

 ## 📚 Research Foundation